 So you can turn the question around and say, “Well, okay, I know you said ‘no,’ but what if I could do this for you, or your family, or your kids, or your project, would that change the answer?”
 Nine times out of 10, it would.
 So, ask the right question in a way that the person cannot answer with a yes or a no.

-4. Phrase it as a request for help.
+4. Phrase your offer as a request for help.

 Steve says that people often think that a referral marketing strategy is passive … that because a business has loads of clients, the clients will refer them.